teju81/ROS2_Essentials/README.md

     a) From command line using ``ros param set /<node_name> <parameter_name> <value> \
     b) From launch files \
     c) From YAML files
+- Parameters are declared inside the node or the node can be configured to avoid declaring at bringup/spinup of the node.
 **To be completed**

 </details>